outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 UDP port | 48574 | 39814
 Internal IP | 10.0.0.1/24 | 10.0.0.2/24

 External IP (i.e. *eth0*) is given by ISP or Wi-Fi router, without which you cannot reach the Internet.
-On the other hand, internal IP manually assigned to WireGuard interface is only privately valid within WireGuard network.
+On the other hand, internal IP manually assigned to WireGuard interface is privately valid only within WireGuard network.
 UDP port associated with external IP is where WireGuard service listens for traffic.

 WireGuard does not assume server side or client side.
-They differ in which side initiates UDP connections.
-For terminology consistency, I regard peer B with public IP as the server side while peer A censorshipped by ISP as the client side.
-In this case, the client sites behind a Wi-Fi router.
+The peer initiates connections is regarded as the client.
+For terminology consistency, peer B with public IP is the server while peer A censorshipped by ISP is the client.
+In this post, peer A sites behind a Wi-Fi router (NAT).

 Clearly, Peer A, on the initiative, opens connections to peer B establishing a point-to-point tunnel.
-With a few arguments adjustment, peer A reaches the whole *10.0.0.0/24* LAN blocks (mostly machines without WireGuard) via B - the *gateway*.
-A step further, peer A can route all its traffic through B.
+With a few arguments adjustment, peer A reaches the whole remote block *10.0.0.0/24* such as devices without WireGuard but IP falling into that range.
+A step further, peer A can route all its traffic through B to the Internet.

 Firstly, we start off by establishing a point-to-point link.
-Without explicit notice, the following steps should be executed on both sides.
+Without explicit notice, the configuration steps should be executed on both sides.

-# Interface
+# Create WireGuard Interface

-Create Wireguard interface with *ip* that would automatically load *wireguard* module:
+Create Wireguard interface with Iproute2, which automatically loads *wireguard* module:

 ```bash
 root@tux ~ # modprobe -v wireguard (opt)